 - The Hentai manga Koisuru Race Queen by Chataro.

-- Hideyoshi Kinoshita of Baka to Test to Shoukanjuu is forced into this during a test battle he is not participating in.
+- Hideyoshi Kinoshita of Baka and Test: Summon the Beasts is forced into this during a test battle he is not participating in.
 He tries to back out by pointing out that he isn't a girl, but this argument fails.

 - An anonymous Pit Girl is in the first episode of Kill la Kill in the match between Ryuko and Takarada.
 Both rounds that the match lasts, she's quickly knocked out of the ring by Takarada.